Data-driven priors and their posterior concentration rates: Examples

 \subsection{Density estimation via histograms}

-Consider estimation of a density function, $p$, supported on the compact interval $[0,1]$, based on i.i.d.~samples $X_1,\ldots,X_n$.
+Consider estimation of a density function, $p$, supported on the compact interval $[0,1]$, based on iid samples $X_1,\ldots,X_n$.
 A simple approach to develop a Bayesian model for this problem is a random histogram prior \citep[e.g.,][]{scricciolo2007, scricciolo2015}.
 That is, we consider a partition of the interval $[0,1]$ into $S$ bins of equal length, i.e., $[0,1] = \bigcup_{s=1}^S E_s$, where $E_s = [\frac{s-1}{S}, \frac{s}{S})$, $s=1,\ldots,S$.
 For a given $S$, write the model